ZIOCC/Zio-Qwiic-UV-Sensor-VEML6075/README.md

 > This product can be available for purchase [here](https://www.smart-prototyping.com/Zio-Qwiic-UV-Sensor-VEML6075).

-> Note: This sensor is referenced from Sparkfun's Qwiic VEML6075 module's PCB design, check their product link [here](https://www.sparkfun.com/products/14748)
+> Note: This sensor is referenced from [Sparkfun's Qwiic VEML6075](https://www.sparkfun.com/products/14748) module's PCB design.